 Psychologists have found that one’s environment can have a significant effect on the quality of their study time.
 Specifically, information retention and work productivity increases when kids study in a space that’s comfortable, familiar, and has as few distractions as possible.

-A home study space can be customized to create just such an area for your kids.
+A dedicated home study space can be customized to create just such an area for your kids.
 Organized Interiors specializes in creating beautiful home office spaces.
-The same elements we implement in the design of an adult home office space can also be applied to the design of home study space for kids.
+The same elements we implement in the design of an adult home office space can also be applied to the design of a home study space for kids.

 When planning the design of your home study space, here are seven essential features and ideas to consider.

 1. Location, location, location

 The location of your home study space is extremely important.
 Even the most well-designed and highly functional study area will have many of its benefits diminished if the location isn’t right.

 Like a home office, a home study space is a perfect fit for a spare room.
 You’ll have more room to add all the design features you want and also create more privacy.

 Converting a spare room into a home study space also affords you the opportunity to create a separate, dedicated space purely devoted to learning.

 Naturally, not everybody has the luxury of having a spare room at their disposal to set up a home study space.
 We can work within the dimensions of your home to create a study area within a bedroom, in a basement, or just about anywhere you have a reasonable amount of space to spare.